tidbyt/tidbyt.dev/docs/04_publish/04_advanced.md

 some sort of glitch is preventing up-to-date graphics to reach a device, the clock will effectively be running behind.

-To counter this, Tidbyt apps can optionally specify a `maxAge` on their `Root` widget.
+To counter this, Tidbyt apps can optionally specify a `max_age` on their `Root` widget.
 When present, this field instructs Tidbyt devices to discard the graphic when a certain amount of time has passed.
 During normal operation, the backend will ship out replacement